vondreii/hugo-static-generator/README.md

 # hugo-framework

+Me playing around with the Hugo framework (an open-source static site generator) to host a quick, simple website.

-A simple site setup using the Hugo framework, running live at https://hugo-framework.netlify.app/.
+The site runs live at https://hugo-framework.netlify.app/.

 It contains configurations and instructions on how to download and install a theme from https://themes.gohugo.io/.